-PeopleDoc uses certain sub-processors, sub-contractors and content delivery networks to assist it in providing the PeopleDoc Services.
+HR Service Delivery uses certain sub-processors (or Processors, when we're considered to be a Data Controller), sub-contractors and content delivery networks to assist it in providing the Services.

 What is a sub-processor:

-PeopleDoc undertakes to use a commercially reasonable selection process by which it evaluates the security, privacy and confidentiality practices of proposed sub-processors that will or may have access to or process PeopleDoc's Customers Personal Data.
+We undertake to use a reasonable selection process by which it evaluates the security, privacy and confidentiality practices of proposed sub-processors that will or may have access to or process Customers Personal Data.

 PeopleDoc requires its sub-processors to satisfy the obligations of a sub-processor set forth in PeopleDoc’s Data Processing Agreement (the “DPA”), including but not limited to requirements to:

-PeopleDoc makes available to Customer the current lists of Sub-processors for the Services.
-Such Sub-processors lists shall include the identities of those Sub-processors and their country of location.
-Customer may subscribe from this page, and if Customer subscribes, PeopleDoc will provide notification of a new Sub-processor(s) before authorizing any new Sub-processor(s) to Process Personal Data in connection with the provision of the applicable Services.
+We make available to Customers and individuals the current list of Sub-processors and Processors for the Services.
+Such lists include the identities of those third-parties and their country of processing.
+Customers may subscribe on this page to notifications of any new Sub-processors, we provide notification of a new Sub-processor(s) before authorizing any new Sub-processor(s) to Process Personal Data in connection with the provision of the applicable Services.

 Process to engage new sub-processors and Customer's Right to object:

-Customer may object to PeopleDoc’s use of a new Sub-processor by notifying PeopleDoc promptly in writing (including via email) within ten (10) business days after receipt of PeopleDoc’s notice in accordance with the mechanism set out above.
+Customer may object to the use of a new Sub-processor by notifying us promptly in writing (including via email) within ten (10) business days after receipt of our notice.

-If PeopleDoc is unable to make available such change within a reasonable period of time, which shall not exceed thirty (30) days, Customer may terminate the applicable Contract or Order Form(s) with respect only to those Services which cannot be provided by PeopleDoc without the use of the objected-to new Sub-processor by providing written notice to PeopleDoc, with return receipt requested.
+If we're unable to make available such change within a reasonable period of time, which shall not exceed thirty (30) days, Customer may upon prior written notice to the other Party, terminate the Agreement or Order Form(s) with respect only to those services which cannot be provided without the use of the objected-to new Sub-Processor.

 Our Privacy Team is available at email@example.com for further information.